tolutally/claribox-v1/README.md

 📬 Claribox— MVP
 A Gmail sidebar extension that shows only what matters in your inbox.

-Inbox Clarity is a Chrome extension + backend service that helps users reduce email overwhelm by:
+Claribox is a Chrome extension + backend service that helps users reduce email overwhelm by:

 Highlighting important emails